-Key Empirical Research Question: are First Nations equally likely to be engaged in water sharing arrangements (WSAs) as similarly situated Ontario municipalities?
+Key Empirical Research Question: are First Nations less likely to be engaged in water sharing arrangements (WSAs) than Ontario municipalities, after controlling for important considerations?

 Our empirical dataset is comprised of 821 water systems in Ontario: 296 municipal water systems, and 118 First Nations water systems.
 Of those 821 water systems, 259 were engaging in water sharing with at least one neighbour during our study period of 2009-2010.

-In Ontario, municipalities are local governing units created by the Province, with rights and duties defined by provincial legislation: the Municipal Act (2001).
-The Municipal Act defines municipal responsibilities with respect to services like drinking water provision.
-Some municipalities in Ontario are placed within WSAs per force of law - we refer to these arrangements as rationing.
-Other municipalities have to negotiate in order to enter into WSAs - we refer to these arrangements as bargaining.
+In Ontario, municipalities are local governing units created by the Province, with rights and duties defined by provincial legislation: namely, the Municipal Act (2001).
+The Municipal Act defines municipal responsibilities with respect to community services like drinking water provision.
+Some municipalities in Ontario are placed within WSAs per force of law - we refer to these arrangements as rationing arrangements.
+Other municipalities have to negotiate in order to enter into WSAs - we refer to these arrangements as bargaining arrangements.

 ¹The magnitude of this result is sensitive to model specification, and may be influenced by continued research.
-However, the sign and significance has remained consistent across all models estimated.
+However, the sign has remained consistent across all models estimated.